raspberrypilearning/lego-robot-car/en/step_3.md

 ![anfroid](images/android4.jpeg)

-Click on the Raspberry Pi entry.
+Click on the 'raspberrypi' entry.

 You should then see a big blue dot on your screen.
 Tap the dot.